borjajimnz/SleekDBVCMS/README.md

 # SleekDBVCMS
- SleekDBVCMS - The missing & simple CMS for SleekDB
+ SleekDBVCMS - The missing & simple CMS for [SleekDB](https://link-url-here.org) Created by [Timu57](https://github.com/Timu57) with the great support of (Rakibtg)[https://github.com/rakibtg]

+ SleekDB is a flat NO-SQL database implemented in PHP without any third-party dependencies.
+The files are stored in folders as JSON.

-# Install
+# Installation

-composer create-project vorja/sleekdbvcms
+Download the ZIP and upload anywhere you want, then type:
+`composer install`

 # Configuration